areaofeffect/hello-world/week1/README.md

   - Xcode Tools (Mac), Bash Tools (Windows)
 - Modify one of the Hello World apps we made in class.
 - Watch the Humane Representation of Thought

----

-# Activities
-- Introduce our Partners
-- Write instructions for your partners drawing, activity or talent.
-Use this to teach someone else that skill.